closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 a clear winner.
 These qualities were:

 **Popularity** Popularity is not a good metric by itself: just because something is popular does not imply that it is good.
-However, used a proxy measurement it can shed light on:
+However, used as a proxy measurement it can shed light on:

 - the size of the community